Mechanism of Action

 Bottom Line

-MariTide is interesting but still early.
-The standout features are the sustained effect after stopping, and the potential for monthly dosing.
-Both would be meaningful improvements over what's available now.
-Phase II and III will tell us whether the Phase I signal was real.
+MariTide is interesting but still investigational.
+The standout features are sustained weight-loss maintenance signals and the potential for monthly or less frequent dosing.
+Both would be meaningful improvements over what is available now, but Phase 3 and regulatory review will determine whether the Phase 2 signal holds up.

 Even if MariTide itself doesn't make it to market, the GLP-1 plus GIP antagonist approach is going to influence what comes next in obesity drug development.